-Ring fencing a proportion of progression roles to internal candidates, aligned with the areas of skills and knowledge development of female employees.
+We will consider options for ring fencing a proportion of progression roles to internal candidates, aligned with the areas of skills and knowledge development of female employees.

-Set incremental targets for female representation in senior roles and the higher pay bands.
+We will determine if it is possible to set a range of incremental targets for female representation in senior roles and the higher pay bands and monitor our progress against them.

-The introduction of wider employment benefits, including health and wellbeing, discounts, further enhancement of parental leave policies and pay linked to enhancing the College as an employer of choice and a good place to work.
+We will continue where possible with the introduction of wider employment benefits, including health and wellbeing, discounts, together with the further enhancement of parental leave policies and pay linked to enhancing the College as an employer of choice and a good place to work.

-Awareness raising of female employee issues, encouraging greater openness and support and analysis of employee data to identify issues and areas of concern.
+Undertaken awareness raising of female employee issues, encouraging greater openness and support and analysis of employee data to identify issues and areas of concern.

-Offering mentoring and coaching to female staff from internal and external female role models.
+Offer mentoring and coaching to female staff from appropriate internal and external female role models.